 The clinic meets weekly to discuss client projects, skill development, legal issues affecting entrepreneurs, and counsel for entrepreneurs.
 Students also meet individually as necessary with the clinic director regarding the representation of particular clients.

-Sharbaugh, the clinic’s founding director, has been a business lawyer and partner for over 26 years in the Philadelphia office of the Morgan, Lewis & Bockius LLP law firm.
+Sharbaugh, the clinic’s founding director, was a business lawyer and partner for nearly 30 years in the Philadelphia office of the Morgan, Lewis & Bockius LLP global law firm.
 In recent years, he has been active writing and speaking about raising capital for early-stage businesses.
 Sharbaugh received his undergraduate degree in economics from Penn State’s Smeal College of Business, with highest distinction, and his law degree from the University of Michigan Law School, magna cum laude.

 Faculty approval required.